msx752/MSniper/README.md

 # Usage
 - firstly, run NecroBot (doesn't matter how many use bot)
 - secondly, run once registerProtocol.bat (if you change file location, you have to run again)

+  #### Method 1
   - thirdly, use any snipe website

+  #### Method 2
+  - thirdly, run MSniper.exe normally and paste pokemon location data in console

 # Requirements
 - [NecroBot](https://github.com/NoxxDev/NecroBot/releases/latest) **v0.9.5 or Upper**